 These are our best tips for getting through school with Dyslexia.

-I am the mother of three kids, two of which ADHD and dyslexia!
+I am the mother of three kids, two have ADHD and or dyslexia!
 We live on a farm in the mountains of Sweden, and my husband and I are remodeling our historic home.
 I am originally from the USA, and It’s interesting how different countries handle diagnoses like Dyslexia in school.

 Some of these tips come from my struggles in school, and some of them are my son and daughter’s tips.
 We asked some friends and family with dyslexia to contribute to the list as well!